 Awards NYC Design Commission 36th Annual Award for Excellence in Design

-Having outgrown its previous building, the 82,000sf Studio Museum in Harlem will provide a new home for the museum to showcase its permanent collection, accommodate larger temporary exhibitions, and provide ample space for public programs, artist studios and classrooms.
-The design includes a glass-fronted lobby with a “reverse stoop” that opens the building to the street and leads visitors down into the museum.
+The new 85,000sf building for the Studio Museum will showcase its permanent collection, accommodate larger temporary exhibitions, and provide ample space for public programs, artist studios and classrooms.
+A glass-fronted lobby with a “reverse stoop” opens the building to the street and leads visitors down into the museum.
 The five-story structure rises above the lobby with stacked galleries of different volumes that provide versatile exhibition spaces and are organized around a light-filled atrium and central stair.
-A roof terrace will provide space for sculptures and views of Harlem and the city beyond.
+A roof terrace will provide space for sculptures and views of the city.

 The structure consists of steel framing with slabs on metal deck.
-The galleries are column free, which requires up to 48ft spans.
-The lateral stability system is a combination of moment frames and braced frames carefully coordinated with the architecture.
-The façades are cladded with large custom precast concrete panels with multiple setbacks and embossing separated by reveals, which together give the impression of sculpted stacked volumes.
+The galleries are column free, requiring spans up to 48ft.
+The lateral stability system is a combination of moment frames and braced frames.
+The façades are clad with large custom precast concrete panels, with multiple setbacks and embossing separated by reveals, which together give the impression of sculpted stacked volumes.